learn-co-curriculum/big-O-for-burritos/README.md

 Complexity: `O(3n + 2)`
 Complexity Class: `O(n)`

-We have 1 operation to initialize the count variable to 0.
-One could also consider the initialization of the variable count to be it's own operation, but it doesn't really matter.
+We have 1 operation to initialize the `count` to 0.
+One could also consider the initialization of `count` to be it's own operation, but it doesn't really matter.

-The first line of the for loop also intializes the variable i.
+The first line of the for loop also intializes `i`.

-Then, n times, the loop checks if i is less than n and increments i, so 2 * n.
+Then, `n` times, the loop checks if `i` is less than `n` and increments `i`, so 2 * `n`.

-In the body of the loop, we increment count n times.
+In the body of the loop, we increment count `n` times.

-So, there roughly exactly just about 3n + 2 operations.
-If n is 1, then there are 5 operations.
-If n is 100, there are 302 operations.
+So, there roughly exactly just about 3`n` + 2 operations.
+If `n` is 1, then there are 5 operations.
+If `n` is 100, there are 302 operations.